** Book a personal viewing at any of our Forest Care homes **

 Why choose Rowan Lodge care home?

-• 60 single occupancy bedrooms with en-suite facilities
+• 60 spacious single bedrooms with ensuite facilities

 Hear from the Residents at Rowan Lodge